usnistgov/zero-trust-architecture/_sources/VolumeA/ProjectOverview.rst

 Ivanti
 ~~~~~~

 Ivanti finds, heals, manages, and protects devices regardless of location - automatically.
 It is an enterprise software company specializing in endpoint management, network security, risk-based vulnerability management, and service and asset management.
 The Ivanti solution is able to discover, manage, secure, and service all endpoints across the enterprise including corporate/government-owned and BYOD.
 Ivanti is actively involved with helping to better prepare government and enterprises with cybersecurity and zero trust best practices.
-Learn more about Ivanti here: https://www.ivanti.com/.
+Learn more about Ivanti on the `Ivanti website <https://www.ivanti.com/>`__.
 The Ivanti solution enables an enterprise to centrally manage/monitor endpoints and trigger adaptive policies to remediate threats, quarantine devices, and maintain compliance.

 Ivanti Neurons for Unified Endpoint Management (UEM)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Ivanti Neurons for UEM helps enterprises create a secure workspace on any device with apps, configurations, and policies for the user based on their role.
 Users get easy and secure access to the resources they need for their productivity.
-For more information, see https://www.ivanti.com/products/ivanti-neurons-for-mdm.
+For more information, see `Ivanti Neurons for MDM <https://www.ivanti.com/products/ivanti-neurons-for-mdm>`__.

 The Ivanti Neurons for UEM platform provides the fundamental visibility and IT controls needed to secure, manage, and monitor any corporate or employee-owned mobile device or desktop that accesses business-critical data.
 The Neurons for UEM platform allows organizations to secure a vast range of employee and BYOD devices being used within the organization while managing the entire life cycle of the device, including: